FinCriticalED: A Visual Benchmark for Financial Fact-Level OCR: Benchmark

 \subsubsection{Implementation Details}

-All OpenAI- and TogetherAI-hosted models, including Qwen2.5-VL, Llama-4-Scout, and Gemma-3, are accessed via their official APIs with temperature set to zero for deterministic outputs.
-DeepSeek-OCR is self-hosted using four NVIDIA GPUs, while MinerU 2.5 is accessed through its public API endpoint.
+All proprietary models are accessed via their official APIs with temperature set to zero for deterministic outputs.
+Open-source MLLMs are hosted by TogetherAI API.
+OCR pipelines and specialized OCR VLMs are either self-hosted on four NVIDIA GPUs or accessed via their public API endpoints.
+All models share a unified input--output format aligned with the \ficriticaled annotation schema.

-All models share a unified input–output format aligned with the \ficriticaled annotation schema.
-The evaluation harness automatically normalizes numeric expressions and date formats prior to comparison to ensure factual consistency across architectures.
-This rigorous implementation guarantees fair comparison across open and proprietary models, ensuring that performance differences reflect factual accuracy rather than deployment variance.